Suzanna-Linn/slua/docs/moving-lists.md

 And the LSL alternative to llGetListLength(), <code class="language-lsl">integer len = list1 != [];</code>, is:
 - <code class="language-slua">local len = #table1</code>

+## Sorting tables

+As a example let's use a table of farm animals and their products:
+<pre class="language-slua"><code class="language-slua">local farmAnimals = {
+	Cow = "Milk",
+	Chicken = "Eggs",
+	Sheep = "Wool",
+	Pig = "Meat",
+	Goat = "Milk",
+	Duck = "Eggs",
+	Horse = "Labor",
+}

+for animal, product in pairs(farmAnimals) do
+	ll.OwnerSay(animal .. " -> " .. product)
+end

+--[[
+result:

+Chicken -> Eggs
+Pig -> Meat
+Duck -> Eggs
+Sheep -> Wool
+Goat -> Milk
+Horse -> Labor
+Cow -> Milk
+]]</code></pre>

+Dictionary tables don't have a defined order, their keys can appear in any order when looping on them.

+Dictionary tables can't be sorted, only array tables can.
+The solution is to make an array table with the keys in the dictionary, the names of the animals, and to sort this array table.

+The array table with the animals:
+<pre class="language-slua"><code class="language-slua">local sortedAnimals = {}

+for animal in pairs(farmAnimals) do
+	table.insert(sortedAnimals, animal)
+end</code></pre>

+And sorting the table:
+<pre class="language-slua"><code class="language-slua">table.sort(sortedAnimals)

+for _, animal in ipairs(sortedAnimals) do
+	ll.OwnerSay(animal .. " -> " .. farmAnimals[animal])
+end

+--[[
+result:

+Chicken -> Eggs
+Cow -> Milk
+Duck -> Eggs
+Goat -> Milk
+Horse -> Labor
+Pig -> Meat
+Sheep -> Wool
+]]</code></pre>

+The result is table sortedAnimals with the keys of the table farmAnimals sorted in alphabetical ascending order.
+This is the default order of table.sort().
+But we can sort in any order, for instance, by product and then by animal.

+table.sort() has a second parameter, a function, that will be called passing two parameters (let's call them "a" and "b"), which are two elements in the array list.
+The function has to return a boolean value, true if a goes b, false if b goes a.
+Since this function is only used in table.sort(), it can be defined as an inline, unnamed function:
+<pre class="language-slua"><code class="language-slua">table.sort(sortedAnimals, function(a, b)
+  if farmAnimals[a] == farmAnimals[b] then  -- comparing products
+  	return a < b  -- if products are equal, sorting by name else return farmAnimals[a] < farmAnimals[b]  -- sorting by product end end)

+for _, animal in ipairs(sortedAnimals) do
+	ll.OwnerSay(farmAnimals[animal] .. " <- " .. animal)
+end

+--[[
+result:

+Eggs <- Chicken
+Eggs <- Duck
+Labor <- Horse
+Meat <- Pig
+Milk <- Cow
+Milk <- Goat
+Wool <- Sheep
+]]</code></pre>